marcjrayner/composition_quiz/polymorphism_composition_quiz.md

 instances of larger more complex classes being composed of or built up of these smaller objects

 7. When would you use composition?
 Provide a simple example in Java.
+A car might be composed of an Engine, Wheels, Chassis and other components, each component would be of its particular class with specific methods, the larger car object fits the pieces together, directing them to do all their jobs together, which allows the car to drive.

 8. What is/are the advantage(s) of using composition?